 In the course of deer hunting over fifty years, Walt Hampton has seen a few deer get shot.
-Here are his favorite deer loads.
+Here are his best deer loads.

 The exceptions, notably the cast bullet crowd, seem to like the diameters that start at .30” and go on up, over the smaller diameters.